Directed by Beau Bratcher

 Gus is an ambitious artist with his sights set on a major exhibition.
 Unfortunately, he doesn’t quite fulfill the museum’s desire for “different voices.”
 With the aid of actor Vanessa, Gus creates the brash Balkonaé Townsend persona.
 All goes to plan until Balkonaé takes control and Gus has to face his creation head-on to ridiculous results.

 All performances start at 7:30pm.
-Café NOMA bar will be open nightly for drinks and light snacks.
+Café NOMA will be open nightly for pre-show dinner and drinks starting at 6pm.

 WHITE is a dark comedy intended for mature audiences.
 The content includes overt racism as well as microaggressions against BIPOC people.
 It also contains adult language, examples of homophobia and misogyny, and a simulated sex scene.